Written By Jess Feldman

 Will Abbot worked odd jobs after dropping out of college, but he was looking for a stable yet interesting career that encouraged him to learn.
-When Will enrolled in the 6-month, part-time full stack web development program at Penn LPS Coding Boot Camp, he got the instruction and mentorship he needed to apply for junior developer jobs.
+When Will enrolled in the 6-month, part-time full stack web development program at Penn LPS Coding Boot Camp (offered in collaboration with edX), he got the instruction and mentorship he needed to apply for junior developer jobs.
 Will shares how the career services team supported him in his job search even after program completion, how he landed his first developer job at Comcast (and a second job after COVID-19 layoffs), his greatest challenges during the career change, and whether he believes Penn LPS Coding Boot Camp was worth it.

 What inspired you to break into web development?